luox-app/luox/src/javascript/components/About.md

 The source code is available on GitHub (https://github.com/luox-app/luox/) under an MIT License.

+### Validation

+luox has been validated by the CIE.
+The validation report is available [https://github.com/luox-app/luox/raw/master/docs/CIE_Software_Check_of_luox_app.pdf](here)].

+According to the CIE:

+> This software incorporates methods, formulae, spectral function calculations and spectra from the International Commission on Illumination (CIE).
+The CIE endorses this software having made a black-box evaluation of the software as of Feb.
+11, 2021, finding that the software performs satisfactorily.
+This software is not a replacement for the CIE publications and works from which it is derived.
+The user is advised to consult the original publications and works for proper understanding of and calculation of the result of this software.

 ### Alternatives

 The CIE has released a toolbox (DOI: [10.25039/S026.2018.TB](https://doi.org/10.25039/S026.2018.TB)) and user guide (DOI: [10.25039/S026.2018.UG](https://doi.org/10.25039/S026.2018.UG)) for calculations of quantities specified in [CIE S 026/E:2018: CIE System for Metrology of Optical Radiation for ipRGC-Influenced Responses to Light](http://cie.co.at/publications/cie-system-metrology-optical-radiation-iprgc-influenced-responses-light-0) (DOI: [10.25039/S026.2018](https://doi.org/10.25039/S026.2018)).
 The Excel spreadsheet-based toolbox is freely available and is supplementary to the luox platform.